jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 This same lower tetrachord is used for all of the minor scales in this chapter.

 The upper tetrachord is **5-b6-b7-1** (**1-b2-b3-4**).
-The b2 (minor second) is relatively uncommon.
+This minor second (b2 and b6) is relatively uncommon.
 This tetrachord is sometimes called *phrygian* or *upper minor*.